 The first step in a practical enterprise technology implementation is software selection.
 With so many options available, it’s essential to evaluate different technologies in the marketplace objectively.

-To do this, it’s essential to understand the organization’s priorities and identify which technologies will best solve business problems.
-It’s important to define business processes, requirements, and preferences and evaluate them agnostic and unbiasedly.
+How do you go about it?
+Well, you need to understand the organization’s priorities and identify which technologies will best solve business problems.
+You must also define business processes, requirements, and preferences and evaluate them agnostic and unbiasedly.

 Phase 2: Implementation Planning and Strategy